 PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria.
 HUD specifically authorizes and places restrictions on certain types of local preferences.
-HUD also permits COC to establish other local preferences, at its discretion.
-Any local preferences established must be consistent with COC plan and the consolidated plan and must be based on local housing needs and priorities that can be documented by generally accepted data sources.
+HUD also permits the PHA to establish other local preferences, at its discretion.
+Any local preferences established must be consistent with the PHA plan and the consolidated plan, and must be based on local housing needs and priorities that can be documented by generally accepted data sources.